SCUTZKX0621/nimo-markdown-cv/index.md

 _Competition introduction:_<br>
 An innovative competition based on the United Nations Sustainable Development Goals.(SDG)

-- The subject of the competition :Fighting the epidemic
+- The subject of the competition :Fighting the epidemic.
-- Realizing the movement and switch of characters in different scenes using the Egret DragonBone Engine
+- Realizing the movement and switch of characters in different scenes using the Egret DragonBone Engine.
-- Showing the theme through the changing environment under the epidemic(Using Node.js)
+- Showing the theme through the changing environment under the epidemic(Using Node.js).

 ### **Tencent Blue King Intelligence Cloud - University Development Project** `2021.9 - 2021.11`